Algorithm DIY: How to Build Your Own Algorithm in 9 Steps

 Is an algorithm a step‐by‐step sequence?

-For instance, you can use an algorithm to check and optimize ad spend for various marketing campaigns.
+For instance, you can use an algorithm to check and improve ad spend for various marketing campaigns.
 A marketing team might use an algorithm and visualize data through dashboards to manage and analyze large datasets from multiple sources, such as Google Ads, Facebook Ads, and website analytics.
-The problem is to maximize the return on investment (ROI) for each marketing dollar spent.
+The problem is to maximize return on investment (ROI) for each marketing dollar spent.

 It then processes these inputs step by step, applying machine learning models to predict the expected performance of different campaign strategies.
-The final output is a set of recommendations on how to allocate budget across different channels to achieve the best possible outcomes.
+The final output is a set of recommendations on how to allocate budget across channels to achieve the best possible outcomes.

 How to build a working algorithm in 9 steps